-The OnePlus Nord N10 5G (previously known as the Nord 2 or Nord Lite depending on the rumor) is looking like OnePlus' next budget or mid-range phone, following on from the OnePlus Nord that was released in July.
+The OnePlus Nord N10 5G (previously known as the Nord 2 or Nord Lite depending on the rumor) looks like like OnePlus' next budget or mid-range phone — especially now that OnePlus has announced the Nord N10 5G.

-While the Nord is on the whole a fantastic phone, there are some reasons why you wouldn't want to buy it.
-First off, it's not sold in the U.S., at least not yet.
-And while its sub-$500 price is a steal for the specs, not everyone needs all of its features — from its 5G connectivity and 90Hz display to its six cameras.
+The OnePlus Nord caused a splash when it came out in July, but there were a few things about that phone that made it less than ideal.
+First off, it's not sold in the U.S. — and doesn't seem like it will be.
+And while the Nord's sub-$500 price is a steal for the specs, not everyone needs all of its features — from its 5G connectivity and 90Hz display to its six cameras.

 That's why we expect the next Nord, which should be sold in the U.S., to be another step down in price.
 With OnePlus' normally excellent build quality and well-designed software, the Nord N10 5G could be another hit for the company and a more direct competitor to the $349 Google Pixel 4a and $399 iPhone SE.